RedisAI/RedisAI/docs/commands.md

 ```

 !!! important "Using `BLOB` is preferable to `VALUES`"
     While it is possible to get the tensor as binary data or numerical values, it is recommended that you use the `BLOB` option.
-It requires less resources and performs better compared to returning the values discretely.
+It requires fewer resources and performs better compared to returning the values discretely.

 ## AI.MODELSET
 The **`AI.MODELSET`** commands stores a model as the value of a key.